Tecon/LintCodeExercise/README.md

 # LintCodeExercise
+# CREATED AT 15/8/19
+# Maintenance BY TECON
-Some answer of exercises at LintCode
+Here are some answer of exercises at LintCode